preaction/www.indiepalate.com/blog/2016/05/25/potato-dauphinois/index.markdown

 onions to the recipe, because why not?
 Potatoes always go great with a little bit of onion.

+Make sure you use enough cream.
+When you press down on the center of the potatoes, the cream should come up to cover the potatoes.
+Also make sure you check the doneness: A fork should slide easily through the potatoes.

 I served this alongside some basic roasted chicken.
 Nothing fancy there, just salt and pepper, and the resulting meal was excellent.
 I had to stop myself from gorging myself to save room for the pistachio gelato